hauleth/hauleth/content/post/vim-for-elixir.md

 ![My example session in NeoVim with QuickFix displaying Credo warnings](/img/vim-session.png)

 I am quite orthodox Vim user and I like to know everything that is happening in my editor configuration.
-By no means I am "minimal" Vim user, I currently have 48 plugins installed, I just very carefully pick my plugins (few of them I have written myself) to use only plugins that I understand and I can fix on my own in case of problems.
+By no means I am "minimal" Vim user.
+I currently have 48 plugins installed, I just very carefully pick my plugins (few of them I have written myself) to use only plugins that I understand and I can fix on my own in case of problems.
 This results with configuration I understand and control in